 Product data communicated in this manual is specific only to the model numbers listed in this manual.
 The data listed in this manual may not be predictive of future generation specifications or requirements.
-If you are designing a system which will use one of the models listed or future generation products and need further assistance, please contact your Field Applications Engineer (FAE) or our global support services group as shown in Section 11.0.
+If you are designing a system which will use one of the models listed or future generation products and need further assistance, please contact your Field Applications Engineer (FAE) or our global support services group as shown in "Seagate Technology Support Services" on page 1.